 In the context of projector mounts, this tag indicates that the height of the projector (measured from the ceiling) is something that you can control, and that’s important because, though most projectors offer keystone correction, they can’t handle it all on their end with the software.
 It’s possible to mount your projector in such a way that no amount of keystone projection can fix it, so, it’s best to get an adjustable mount that would allow you to control the height of projector.

-Another way that projectors are adjustable is in the angle of the connection to the unit.
+Another way that projectors are adjustable is in the angle of the connection to the unit, in fact, they can be installed at an angle as well (our guide) as long as you're willing to use keystone corrections afterward.
 Where the projector connects to the mount, that joint is often flexible, allowing you to “aim” the projector, but this is less important than the height.
 In a room with a sloped ceiling, this would be important, but for most home theaters, the wall is perpendicular to the ceiling and the ceiling is level (more or less), so this option is good to have, but not critical.

 Installation of most projector mounts is simple enough.
 You need to secure the hardware to your ceiling, and it can’t be done halfway: probably the most expensive piece of your home theater setup is going to hang from here.